Financial Products for Longevity: Social Security

 Jan 18, 2023

 Social Security, has been providing Americans with guaranteed income throughout retirement for years.
 Here’s how the program works and when you can claim your Social Security benefits.

 - There are various ages at which you can start claiming your Social Security benefits.

-- There are additional ways to supplement the income you receive from Social Security, such as income annuities or the Personal Pension.
+- Income annuities are an additional way to supplement the income you receive from Social Security

 Most Americans already have access to a guaranteed stream of income in retirement — Social Security.
 Social Security is a government-run program and provides qualifying workers a paycheck each month in retirement.
 While working, you’re required to pay a portion of each paycheck to help fund Social Security under the Federal Insurance Contributions Act (FICA).

 When you retire, you get a monthly check from the Social Security Administration that will continue for as long as you’re alive.
 The size of your benefits depends on the number of years you’ve worked, how large your earnings were during those years, the cost of living, and, importantly, at what age you claim your benefits.